jussiyu/tasseandroid/README.md

 Android Tässe!
-2015 Tampere #opendata Makes You Move Hackathlon -inspired app
+2015 Tampere #opendata Makes You Move Hackathon -inspired app
 ===================================

 This app will show you a notification when the specified bus on a specified line is approaching the specified bus stop.
 The currently only check the next bus stop the vehicle is approach.